-In “Things Fall Apart”, Chinua Achebe introduces Okonkwo as a self-made member of the Umuofia society.
+In “Things Fall Apart,” Chinua Achebe introduces Okonkwo as a self-made member of the Umuofia society.
 He is respected because he follows all rules imposed by the society and strives to meet the expectations of a real mean.
 While Okonkwo is powerful, his actions are guided by the constant internal fear.
 One of the greatest fears which chase him is the terror of becoming similar to his father, Unoka, who was a lazy coward unable to support his family.
 Unoka was more interested in drinking rather than thinking about the survival of his family.
 Because Unoka did not work, there has never been enough money and the family starved.
 Unlike other men in society, Okonkwo did not have father’s support to start his own independent life.
 As Achebe writes, Okonkwo was “ruled by one passion – to hate everything that his father loved.
-One of those things was gentleness and the other was idleness” (13).
-In these lines, it becomes clear that Okonkwo disrespected his father and strived to be an absolutely different person.
+One of those things was gentleness, and the other was idleness” (13).
+In these lines, it becomes clear that Okonkwo disrespected his father and strived to be a different person.

 Interestingly, Okonkwo considered his father to be feminine or gentle.
 Such characteristics, in the view of Okonkwo, were in contradiction with the masculine images adapted and practiced by Umuofia society.
 Thus, the fear to repeat the destiny of his father meant failure to meet the expectations of the Umuofia community.

 Okonkwo is a skilled wrestler, the greatest one among several villages.
-At the age of eighteen, Okonkwo brought “honor to his village by throwing Amalinze the Cat”, the wrestler who has been unbeaten for seven years.
+At the age of eighteen, Okonkwo brought “honor to his village by throwing Amalinze the Cat,” the wrestler who has been unbeaten for seven years.
 Skills of a warrior and a wrestler helped Okonkwo to earn the respectful position in his society.
 He managed to become a person who fits the Umuofia’s definition of masculinity.
 Recalling his father who was gentle and idle, Okonkwo avoids his fear of getting the same treatment at his father received in society.
 The third factor that made Okonkwo great and eventually caused his fall is hard work.
-Okonkwo was a productive farmer.
-Unlike other men of his age in the village, he did not inherit a barn but he worked hard and earned two barns full of yam.
-These three elements combined made his a perfect man in the eyes of the Umuofia society.
+Okonkwo was a rich farmer.
+Unlike other men of his age in the village, he did not inherit a barn, but he worked hard and earned two barns full of yam.
+These three elements combined made him a perfect man in the eyes of the Umuofia society.

 Nevertheless, none of the earned fortunes make Okonkwo happy.
 With the hope to prove his ability to fit the society, Okonkwo marries three women and has eight children.
 The desire to be the greatest and the fittest leads Okonkwo to the personal tragedy.
 Society is responsible for the suicide of Okonkwo at the end of the story.